eingaeph/pip.imbue.hood/README.md

-  Illustrate GNU/Linux library calls sufficient to display and edit text files without dependencies beyond the choice of terminal emulator (gnome-terminal tested).
+  Illustrate GNU/Linux library calls sufficient to display and edit text files without dependencies beyond the choice of terminal emulator (gnome-terminal tested) and the widely available gcc standard libraries.
 Construct explanatory html pages stored in tutor.zip.

   The project wishes to support kilo.c as a preliminary archive of working C idioms.
 The present work is explicitly not an attempt to